csalvador58/verifiable-credential-zk-health-record/README.md

 ### - [Patient]
 - Fulfils Identity Authorization to request for a VP.
 The Identity Authorization requires signing into a [Magic link](https://magic.link/docs/home/welcome).
 - Onyx SDK executes [`create-and-sign-vp.ts`](med_app/packages/onyx-ssi-sdk/src/holder/create-and-sign-vp.ts) to produce the verifiable presentation (VP) issued by the patient.
+ - Signed VP is written to file, [`medicationRequest_vp.json`](med_app/src/pages/verifiable-credentials/vc_store/medicationRequest_vp.json), simply simulating DB store at the issuer.
-- A SoulBound NFT Receipt is minted and sent to the Patient's Smart Account address: `0x59813E0B81C13d262054FD17c83460A7CE94Bbfc` on [Polygon's Mumbai Testnet](https://mumbai.polygonscan.com/address/0x59813e0b81c13d262054fd17c83460a7ce94bbfc#tokentxnsErc721).
+- A [SoulBound NFT Receipt token](https://testnets.opensea.io/collection/soulboundrecord-1) is minted and sent to the Patient's Smart Account address: `0x59813E0B81C13d262054FD17c83460A7CE94Bbfc` on [Polygon's Mumbai Testnet](https://mumbai.polygonscan.com/address/0x59813e0b81c13d262054fd17c83460a7ce94bbfc#tokentxnsErc721).
 In details the following occurs:
-    - f
+    - The `DID:Key` representing the Issuers signed VC is added to a metadata object and uploaded to [IPFS](https://docs.ipfs.tech/) via [Pinata](https://docs.pinata.cloud/docs) to obtain a [CID](https://docs.pinata.cloud/docs/cids) for use during the minting of the NFT Receipt token.
+    - [Biconomy's Sponsored Paymaster Service](https://docs.biconomy.io/docs/Biconomy%20AA%20Stack/Paymaster/description) creates a gasless experience for the patient.
+The patient's Magic link sign-in is a requirement in order for the process to run.
+    - The [SoulBound NFT Contract](registry/src/SoulBoundRecord.sol) address: `0xa543cf2937b0b00b62f325b3b778517be3d7cebc` was previously setup and deployed on the [testnet](https://mumbai.polygonscan.com/address/0xa543cf2937b0b00b62f325b3b778517be3d7cebc).
+The patient's smart account address was also granted a MINTER_ROLE for the project demo.
+[Remix](https://remix.ethereum.org/) was utilized to setup the NFT contract for the project's demo.
+No UI has been created for granting/revoking of roles or NFT token burn at the completion of this hackathon project.
+- Patient is able to view the signed VP and share with a verify.

 ### About the Dev